-LEAD GOAL Net zero emissions for Council operations by 2030 GOAL 7 A 25% improvement in efficiency for buildings and operations that require electricity by 2027.
+EAD GOAL Net zero emissions for Council operations and community emissions by 2030 GOAL 7 A 25% improvement in efficiency for buildings and operations that require electricity by 2027.
 GOAL 8 100% renewable electricity by Council by 2023.
 GOAL 9 Zero use of natural gas and liquid petroleum gas by 2025.
-GOAL 10 Council to be purchasing electric vehicles only by 2030.
-GOAL 11 Establish a Greening of Gawler policy to increase tree canopy cover from 15% to 30% by 2045 and enhance greening and biodiversity outcomes, supported by water sensitive urban design.
-GOAL 12 To be a leader in procurement of low carbon goods and services, precluding single use plastics, eliminating waste and maximising circular economy outcomes.
-GOAL 13 To establish a best practice approach in identifying and managing climate change risks for Council and our community.
+GOAL 10 Council to transition its fleet to electric vehicles by 2030.
+GOAL 11 To be a leader in procurement of low carbon goods and services, precluding single use plastics, eliminating waste and maximising circular economy outcomes.
+GOAL 12 To establish a best practice approach in identifying and managing climate change risks for Council and our community.
+GOAL 13 To be recognised as a sub national leader in taking climate change action.